 What does this have to do with precipitating withdrawal?
 If an individual who takes buprenorphine/naloxone for the first time also has other opioids in their system, the buprenorphine/naloxone competes with the other opioid for the receptor.
 Because of its high affinity, buprenorphine wins the battle, throwing the other opioid off the receptor site and taking its place.

 The severe symptoms may last for hours.
 Patients receiving their first dose of buprenorphine/naloxone must be in a state of mild to moderate withdrawal to avoid the possibility of unnecessary discomfort.

 How Long Should You Wait After Your Last Opioid Use Before Starting Suboxone®?

 In order to start Suboxone treatment, you have to be in active withdrawal.
 Initial withdrawal symptoms generally include yawning, sneezing, sweating, nausea, and muscle cramping.
 Our treatment centre care providers can help you determine if you are in withdrawal or not.
 In general, most short-acting opioids (like heroin, fentanyl, morphine, and oxycodone) result in withdrawal symptoms starting about 6 hours after consumption, but this varies by individual.
 If you have used a long-acting opioid (like Methadone), you will need to wait much longer to enter withdrawal.

 Contact Us for Local Buprenorphine/Naloxone Treatment in Canada

 If you’re struggling with opioid use disorder and think a buprenorphine/naloxone treatment program could help you, contact Canadian Addiction Treatment Centres today.
 Our compassionate care team will work with you to determine the best treatment plan for your needs.
-Reach out to us online or call us at 1-877-937-2282 to start the recovery process.
+Reach out to us online at the form below or call us at 1-877-937-2282 to start the recovery process.